 Peer Review Guidelines

-The Journal operates under a double anonymized peer review model (see NISO Peer Review Terminology).
-Our reviewers are essential to maintaining the academic quality, rigor, and international relevance of the Journal.
+The journal operates under a double-anonymized peer-review model (see NISO Peer Review Terminology).
+Reviewers play a vital role in maintaining the academic quality, rigor, and international relevance of the journal.

 Peer Review Model (NISO Standard Terminology)